Everything You Need to Know About Fresh Summer Berries

 - Most berries should be eaten right away.
 Store in a single layer in the refrigerator for up to three days.

 - Do not wash berries until you're ready to use them.
+Rinse with cold water and gently blot dry just before using.
 Wash strawberries with the hull on, then hull and slice them.

 - Freeze berries by arranging in a single layer on a baking sheet.
 Once frozen, transfer to a plastic freezer bag or container to enjoy throughout the year.

 These are just a few of the edible berries you can find in the marketplace.

 Cultivated blueberries comprise the majority of blueberries on the market.
 Blueberry season is from May to early October.
 Choose berries that are firm, uniform in size and colored an indigo blue with a bit of a silver frost.
 Blueberries can be stored for up to five days.

 These berries offer the most fiber of all the berries--one serving of blackberries contains more fiber than a serving of bran cereal.
 When selecting blackberries, remember, "The blacker the berry, the sweeter the fruit."

 Raspberries come in a variety of colors.
 Whether black, golden or red, raspberries are an excellent source of fiber and vitamin C. These are fragile berries, however, so handle them with great care.

 A yellow version of red raspberries, these have a mild, sweet flavor.
 They play nicely wherever red raspberries do, such as in desserts, salads, and syrups.

 Strawberries are a member of the rose family.
 The hardiest berry, strawberries can withstand shipping and storage.
 For the best flavor, avoid strawberries with white tops or uneven coloring.